-23. WAIVER.
-Either party's failure to insist on the performance by the other party of any Term or failure to exercise any right or remedy reserved in this Order, or either party's waiver of any breach or default hereunder by the other party shall not, thereafter, waive any other terms, conditions, rights, remedies, breaches or defaults, whether of the same or a similar type or not.

-24. MODIFICATIONS.
-No modification of this Order, including any waiver of or addition to any of the Terms, shall be binding upon either Party, unless made in writing and signed by the Parties' authorized representative(s).
+- 23. WAIVER.
+Either party's failure to insist on the performance by the other party of any Term or failure to exercise any right or remedy reserved in this Order, or either party's waiver of any breach or default hereunder by the other party shall not, thereafter, waive any other terms, conditions, rights, remedies, breaches or defaults, whether of the same or a similar type or not. - 24.
+MODIFICATIONS.
+No modification of this Order, including any waiver of or addition to any of the Terms, shall be binding upon either Party, unless made in writing and signed by the Parties' authorized representative(s). - 25.
+SEVERABILITY.

-25. SEVERABILITY.
 If any provision of this Order is invalid or unenforceable under any statute, regulation, ordinance, executive order or other rule of law, such provision shall be deemed reformed or deleted, as the case may be, but only to the extent necessary to comply with such statute, regulation, ordinance, order or rule, and the remaining provisions of this Order shall remain in full force and effect.

-26. NOTICES.
+- [] Represents information which has been redacted and filed separately with the Commission pursuant to a request for confidential treatment under Rule 24b-2 of the Securities Exchange Act of 1934, as amended. - 26.
+NOTICES.
 Except as otherwise expressly stated in this Order, any notice given or other communication sent under this Order shall be in writing and shall be properly delivered to its addressee by hand, prepaid courier, registered or certified mail, e-mail or other form of electronic transmission (receipt confirmed) or facsimile (receipt confirmed) at the applicable address or facsimile number noted on the face of this Order.
 Any notice or communication given as provided herein shall be deemed to have been received at the time of its delivery if delivered by hand, on the business day following its dispatch if transmitted by courier, e-mail, other electronic transmission or facsimile, or on the third business day following its mailing if sent by registered or certified mail.
-Either party may notify the other party, in the manner provided for herein, of any change of applicable address or facsimile number for the purpose of giving notices or sending communications under this Order.
+Either party may notify the other party, in the manner provided for herein, of any change of applicable address or facsimile number for the purpose of giving notices or sending communications under this Order. - 27.
+SURVIVAL.

-27. SURVIVAL.
 The obligations of Vendor to Buyer that are intended to survive termination of the Order shall survive any termination of this Order, including the obligations set forth in Section 18(a).

-28. DEFAULT.
+28 DEFAULT